Royal Canadian Mounted Police: Bands

-Prior to 1994, the RCMP also operated the Royal Canadian Mounted Police Band (La Musique de la Gendarmerie royale du Canada) was the RCMP's central musical ensemble.
+Before 1994, the RCMP also operated the Royal Canadian Mounted Police Band (La Musique de la Gendarmerie royale du Canada) was the RCMP's central musical ensemble.
 It was considered one of the best professional bands assembled in Canada.
 Although it was an official regimental band, the members worked in the band as a secondary job.
-It is generally considered to have begun in 1938, though there were various police bands in the RCMP that flourished at the time, leading the Canadian government granting approval for the creation of a full-time central band in December 1958, with its headquarters in the capital of Ottawa.
+It is generally considered to have begun in 1938, though various police bands in the RCMP flourished at the time, leading the Canadian government approving the creation of a full-time central band in December 1958, with its headquarters in the capital of Ottawa.
 Appearances made by the band included Expo 86 and the Commonwealth Conference in Vancouver, the Calgary Winter Olympics in 1988, as well as the visits of Soviet President Mikhail Gorbachev and Queen Elizabeth II in 1990.

 It was dissolved in 1994 due to government budget cuts.
-In its 55 year existence, it operated as a voluntary regimental band, with its members working with it as a secondary job apart from their other duties in the RCMP.
-Members of the band wore the RCMP's notable Red Serge as part of their full dress uniform and adopted drill seen in Canadian military bands and bands in the British Army.
-Its longest serving director was Superintendent Edwin Joseph Lydall who served from 1948 to 1968.
+In its 55-year existence, it operated as a voluntary regimental band, with its members working with it as a secondary job apart from their other duties in the RCMP.
+Members of the band wore the RCMP's Red Serge as part of their full dress uniform and adopted drill seen in Canadian military bands and bands in the British Army.
+Its longest-serving director was Superintendent Edwin Joseph Lydall, who served from 1948 to 1968.